 Once you have completed the application form, print a copy and sign it and gather copies of all required supporting documents.
 Submit your application in-person at your nearest Estonian Embassy or Police and Border Guard office (check first whether you need to make an appointment) — and don’t forget your supporting documents!

 8. There is no Estonian Embassy in the country where I am located.
 How do I apply?

-You will need to legally travel to your nearest Estonian Representation that handles visa applications in another country to apply for the D visa.
+You will need to legally travel to your nearest Estonian Representation that handles visa applications (or VFS office that has delegated authority from the Estonian Government to handle visa applications — added 31.01.22 by Ed.) in another country to apply for the D visa.

 Alternatively, if you can legally travel to Estonia from your current location, e.g. on a tourist visa and in line with any COVID-19 travel restrictions / regulations, this could be an option as you can apply at a local Police and Border Guard office here.

 9. What additional supporting documents can I provide with my application to prove I am a digital nomad?